harshav-04/ParticleGround-Portfolio/README.md

   - Modify `index.html` to change the names and links to point at your pages.

-  - Upload your resume in the place of `deedy.pdf` (Or One can use the infamous deedy template and build one)
+  - Upload your resume in the place of `deedy.pdf` (Or One can use the famous deedy template and build on that)

 # Particle Feature

 The particle feature was obtained with the help of this [particleground](https://github.com/jnicol/particleground).
 The changes in the particles such as speed, drift, colour, direction, density, etc. can be modified in `demo.js`.
 Refer to the above link for more details.

+# References and Inspiration

+This template is a minimal form of the [Particle Jekyll Template](https://github.com/nrandecker/particle).